dendriariza/Dendri-Portfolio/README.md

 - Daily DJIA return – highly noisy but essential for understanding price movements.
 - Log trading volume – a proxy for market participation and liquidity.
 - Log volatility – a key input for risk models, VaR, and derivatives pricing.

 This makes the dataset ideal for building a multi-output time series predictor that captures how these variables interact dynamically.
 Instead of predicting each variable separately, I wanted a single unified model that learns the shared information structure across returns, volume, and volatility.

 This reflects real-world financial markets where:
 - Volume and volatility are strongly intertwined.
 - Volatility exhibits autocorrelation and clustering.
 - Returns are largely unpredictable but still influenced by market regimes.

+### Modeling Approach
+The model is implemented using TensorFlow/Keras and is structured around a multi-output LSTM network.
+The key design choice is using 5 trading days of historical data to predict all three market statistics for the next day.

+- Data Standardization
+The input features are standardized using only the training set to avoid look-ahead bias, ensuring realistic model behavior.
+- Sequence Windowing
+Each input sample is a 5×3 matrix representing:
+5 days × (return, log volume, log volatility)
+- LSTM Architecture
+  - The first LSTM layer learns short-term temporal dependencies.
+  - The second LSTM encodes a compressed representation of market dynamics.
+  - The Dense layer produces three simultaneous predictions.

+- Training Procedure
+  - Optimized using Adam.
+  - Validation loss monitored with ModelCheckpoint.
+  - 100-epoch training ensures convergence without overfitting.
+- Model Saving
+  - The best-performing model is stored as bestmodel.keras, which preserves the architecture and learned weights.